January 25, 2021

 • Seek and receive professional adoption and personal counseling services.

-• Have final approval on your child’s adoptive family and all elements of your adoption plan
+• Have final approval on your child’s adoptive family and all elements of your adoption plan.

 One of the biggest questions birth mothers have is, “what happens to my parental rights?”
 Relinquishing your rights as a parent is one of the final steps of your adoption process.
 When an adoption is finalized, the birth parents’ parental rights are officially and legally terminated.
 Every state allows a birth mother to freely change her mind at any point in the journey, including after her child is born—as long as it is before the courts finalize the adoption.